 Massage also helps to increase the penetration of the active ingredients in your favorite skin care.
 The heat that is created through the warmth of your hands and the activation of facial muscles make the skin more amenable to product absorption.
 This increases the efficiency and effectiveness of key ingredients as they can more easily reach the deeper layers of the skin (the foundation) to target specific skin concerns and conditions.

 How To Do Facial Massage At Home

-Convinced but can’t make it to the spa?
-Follow these facial massage steps to give yourself a spa-level massage at home.
+Convinced?
+Follow these facial massage steps to give yourself a treat at home.

 1. Cleanse Hands & Face

 Always (always) start with a clean base.
 Prep your skin by cleansing and removing all makeup.
 And, ensure your hands are clean so you don’t transfer bacteria to your just-cleansed complexion.
 The last thing you want is to massage dirt and grime back into your skin.